department-of-veterans-affairs/vets-api-clients/samples/oauth_rails_vetverification/README.md

 ## Running locally

-The sample app uses the default SQLite database setup.
-The app expects the file `config/application.yml` to contain a key for `va_developer_client_id` and `va_developer_client_secret` using your credentials set up at the [Developer Portal](https://developer.va.gov/apply).
+The sample app uses the default SQLite database setup and `rails db:migrate` will generate the sqlite3 file with the table needed to run the app.  **The app expects the file `config/application.yml` to contain a key for `va_developer_client_id` and `va_developer_client_secret`** using your credentials set up at the [Developer Portal](https://developer.va.gov/apply).
 The callback for this app to work needs to be `http://localhost:3000/callback`.

 ## Using the app